-If you are self-disciplined to have and be skilled in the use of a lifeboat, it will not likely be needed.
+The self-discipline to have and be skilled in the use of a lifeboat prevents needing one.

 The written Constitution is a lifeboat.
 Had we been self-disciplined to follow it and/or amend it via the rigors of Article 5, we could have avoided the great risk today of oil-wars since 1990, oil-dollar funded terrorist, pollution tilting the balance of nature into Climate Change, $18 trillion in Federal debt climbing in tandem with oil imports, resource depletion with US Peak Oil in 1970, bloated Federal government exercising police powers even over individual health.

 On Sept 14, 1787 Dr. Franklin proposed to the Constitutional Convention that a clause be added for the Federal government to fund highways and canals.
 James Madison recommended this be raised to a power.
 George Mason reminded the delegates of the problems of the crown transportation monopoly, a risk of Federal repetition of that defect.
 The proposal was defeated 8 states to 3, with a specific limitation to only fund “post Roads.”

 In the ratification of the Constitution, James Madison explained the division of sovereignty in Federalist #45: